Deon Dreyer: Commemoration

 Dreyer's parents erected a plaque on a rock wall above the Bushman's Hole entry pool, in memory of their son.
 In Phillip Finch's book Diving into Darkness: A True Story of Death and Survival, it was suggested that one of the reasons Dreyer's death created such an impression on the cave diving community was because of the plaque.
 The bodies of most other divers who die, even whilst cave diving, are recovered.
 However, for many years it was assumed Dreyer's body would never be recovered from the cave because it was simply too deep, but the plaque was a continual reminder to cave divers that his body lay within.

 Recovery of body

-Ten years later, in October 2004, renowned cave diver David Shaw discovered Dreyer's body in the cave at a depth of 272 m.
+Ten years later, in October 2004, the Australian cave diver Dave Shaw discovered Dreyer's body in the cave at a depth of 272 m.
 On 8 January 2005, Shaw tried to recover the body but died in the attempt.
-Shaw's close friend and support diver, Don Shirley, also nearly died and was left with permanent damage that has impaired his balance.
+Shaw's close friend and support diver, Don Shirley, nearly died and sustained permanent damage that impaired his balance.
 On 12 January 2005, while others were recovering Shaw's technical equipment, they discovered the bodies of both Dreyer and Shaw had floated up close to the surface.
 Both bodies were then recovered.